ryanpeach/aws-spending-limits/README.md

 * CodeBuild provides a super-handy way for us to spin up a container and run a script without having to worry about provisioning and maintaining resources.
 We’re using CloudFormation to define the whole project, so the code sample below displays the bulk of the Project resource configuration for a CloudFormation template.
 In short, we’re building a standard AWS Linux Docker container, configuring the log output channel, assigning an AWS Role for the nuke binary to assume the account roles (mentioned earlier) to start the clean up based on the region and config file.

-* AWS EventBridge Events provides both event-based and scheduled triggers for automated actions in other services.
-This is basically a fancy Cron job to schedule the build project.
-As with the CodeBuild Project, the example below is a resource defined within a CloudFormation template.
-In short, it defines the schedule expression for the Cron job (3:00a EST Mon-Fri), a role to allow the event trigger to run and kick off the StepFunctions workflow as a target which will orchestrate the CodeBuild project invocation based on the supplied region list parameter and the dynamic nuke config file modified during runtime.
+* AWS EventBridge Events provides event-based triggers for automated actions in other services.
+In our case, it serves as a trigger for the Step Functions workflow when a budget notification is sent to an SNS topic.
+The example below is a resource defined within a CloudFormation template.
+In short, it defines an event pattern that listens for SNS notifications from the specified topic, which is triggered by exceeding a budget threshold.
+A role is also defined to allow the event trigger to run and kick off the Step Functions workflow, which will orchestrate the CodeBuild project invocation based on the supplied region list parameter and the dynamic nuke config file modified during runtime.

 * AWS StepFunctions provides this design with scalability and help achieve dynamic parallelism across accounts/regions using the Map State.
 The orchestration of this pattern using Step Functions serves the purpose of handling resources in each region using a separate invocation of CodeBuild Project ( the region attribute in the nuke config  file required by the aws-nuke binary is dynamically updated using a custom python class inside the CodeBuild project )  with the region parameter and the customized nuke config , thus providing dynamic parallelism with the Map state that fans out for all the regions as needed within the sandbox account and thus saves time and provide scalability to handle a lot of resources.